 If TDS is set as the bar for obtaining a mortgage, you, as a resident or new physician, may find it hard to surmount.
-After all, you’re probably carrying a large debt load from medical school and have a modest salary during your first year of residency.
+After all, you’re probably carrying a large debt load from medical school and have a modest salary during your first few years of residency.
 If you’re establishing a new practice, you have start-up costs by the dozens.
 In fact, you may even have a negative net worth.
 Frustrating, no?
 Yet, it’s not an insurmountable obstacle.

 Using Income Potential to Qualify for a Mortgage

 You’re a doctor.
 You have excellent earning potential and there are lenders are willing to provide mortgages based on that potential and projected income, relative to your debts.
 In order for the Wilson Team to make your case to these lenders, we’ll need various types of documentation, including:

 - Confirmation that you’re enrolled in a residency or fellowship program, with expected completion date;

 - Your potential future earnings, based on your chosen field of specialty and demonstrated by your employment contract, as well as industry earnings data;

 - Your plans for improving your cash flow, such as loan forgiveness for working in remote or rural areas or approved suspension of loan payments during residency; and

 - Your credit rating and your debt load.